cran/siera/README.md

 function takes ARS metadata as input (either JSON or xlsx format), and makes use of the various metadata pieces to populate R scripts, which an be run as-is to produce ARDs.
-One R script is created for each output (table) as defined in the ARS metadata for the reportingg event.
+One R script is created for each output (table) as defined in the ARS metadata for the reporting event.

 In order to make use of this function, the following are required as
 arguments: